How close are we to finding a coronavirus vaccine?

 The agreement includes the rights to access the vaccine technology and the manufacturing process.

-The drug, called ChAdOx1 nCoV-19, is being tested in the UK, Brazil and South Africa.
+The vaccine, called ChAdOx1 nCoV-19, is being tested in the UK, Brazil and South Africa.

 July 1: 'Positive results' from BioNTech-Pfizer vaccine tests